betaflight/betaflight.com/docs/support/archive/FAQ.md

 - Modern ESCs (active Braking) and modern high power motors can put a lot of noise into the electrical system.
 Adding a high value (1000uF seems common), low ESR capacitor helps to prevent this noise from getting into the Gyro chip on the FC (also helps with cleaner video and preventing damaging other electronics from high Voltage spikes).
 - There is NO one cure for any copter.
 Each copter build is different and requires trying the various solutions.
 Some only need a large cap added, other only soft mounting the FC while some require both.

-- There is a NEW [Soft Mounting and Noise Reduction](Soft-Mounting-and-Noise-Reduction) Wiki page.
+- There is a NEW [Soft Mounting and Noise Reduction](Soft-Mounting-and-Noise-Reduction) support page.
 Details on Soft Mounting will be moved to this new page so check back.

 The following are extracted from posts about this issues with Observations, Theories, Discussions and suggested solutions.
 Read through all the discussion and follow the links to learn almost all there is about the issue and solutions.